-Oury Clark can review your current policies and provide advice on updates and implementation in order to ensure that you are compliant with data protection laws in both the UK and the EU.
+Oury Clark can review your current policies and provide advice on updates and implementation in order to ensure that you are compliant with GDPR and PECR.
 We can also provide advice on the process needed to conduct a cookie audit.

-If you require any further information or assistance about your obligations in connection with cookies or data protection more generally then please contact Ben Robson at firstname.lastname@example.org or on +44 (0)207 067 4300.
+If you require any further information or assistance about your obligations in connection with cookies or data protection more generally then please contact: firstname.lastname@example.org

 Copyright © 2013 - Oury Clark.